johnsusek/praeco/README.md

 ### [Server] Elastalert API server:

-- At the moment, our fork of the elastalert API is required:
+- At the moment, our fork of the elastalert API is required.

 ```bash
 git clone -b folders https://github.com/ServerCentral/elastalert-server.git && cd elastalert-server